-1.4 Definitions
+1.5 Definitions

 The following definitions apply throughout the Personnel Policies Handbook.
 Any questions about the interpretation of these definitions should be directed to the Human Resources Department.
 Specific definitions may also be provided in specific paragraphs.
-If there is not a definition for a word or term in this Handbook, then the common useage of the word or term shall apply.
+If there is not a definition for a word or term in this Handbook, then the common usage of the word or term shall apply.

+"At Will" shall be defined as the nature of the employment relationship, which means that the employee may resign at any time and the County may discharge the employee at any time with or without cause.
+All employees of Delaware County are employees at will.

+"Continuous County Employment" shall be defined as a term of employment with the County which has been uninterrupted and during which the employee has not ceased employment with the County for any period of time.

+"Continuous Operations Department" shall mean a department that is required to operate and provide services on a twenty-four (24) hour, seven (7) days a week, three hundred sixty-five (365) days a year, each and every year.

-- "At Will" shall be defined as the nature of the employment relationship, which means that the employee may resign at any time and the County may discharge the employee at any time with or without cause.
-All employees of Delaware County are employees at will unless they are subject to a collective bargaining agreement. - "Continuous County Employment" shall be defined as a term of employment with the County which has been uninterrupted and during which the employee has not ceased employment with the County for any period of time. - "Continuous Operations Employees" shall be defined as individuals employed by a County facility that operates twenty-four (24) hours a day, seven (7) days a week. - "County" or "Delaware County" shall be defined to mean the Delaware County Board of County Commissioners, the Delaware County Council, the elected officials of Delaware County, and/or agency and department heads acting individually or in conjunction with each other, in their capacity as an agency or department head, within their areas of assigned responsibility or as defined by applicable statute, constitutional provision, ordinance, case law, or resolution. - "Date of Termination" shall be defined as the last date the employee actually worked for the County.
+"Continuous Operations Employees" shall be defined as individuals employed by a County facility that operates twenty-four (24) hours a day, seven (7) days a week and work a forty (40) hour work week.

+"County" or "Delaware County" shall be defined to mean the Delaware County Board of County Commissioners, the Delaware County Council, the elected officials of Delaware County, and/or agency and department heads acting individually or in conjunction with each other, in their capacity as an agency or department head, within their areas of assigned responsibility or as defined by applicable statute, constitutional provision, ordinance, case law, or resolution.

+"Date of Termination" shall be defined as the last date the employee actually worked for the County.
 Vacation or benefit leave may not be used towards determination of an employee's date of termination.

-- "Dependent" shall be defined as the employee's spouse, child, step-child, or parent if the parent resides with the employee and requires the employee's care. - "Driving" shall be defined as operating a motor vehicle on an active roadway with the motor running, including while temporarily stationary because of traffic, a traffic light, or stop sign, or otherwise.
-It does not include operating a motor vehicle with or without the motor running when one has pulled over to the side of, or off, an active roadway and has halted in a location where one can safely remain stationary. - "Exempt" shall be defined as those employees that are excluded from specific overtime provisions of Federal and State law.
-Exempt employees are not entitled to overtime compensation or compensatory time off. - "Full-Time Employees" shall be defined as those employees who are not in a part-time or probationary status (introductory period) and who are regularly scheduled to work the County's full-time schedule of at least 32.5 hours per week.
+"Dependent" shall be defined as the employee's spouse, child, step-child, or parent if the parent resides with the employee and requires the employee's care.

+"Driving" shall be defined as operating a motor vehicle on an active roadway with the motor running, including while temporarily stationary because of traffic, a traffic light, or stop sign, or otherwise.
+It does not include operating a motor vehicle with or without the motor running when one has pulled over to the side of, or off, an active roadway and has halted in a location where one can safely remain stationary.

+"Exempt" shall be defined as those employees that are excluded from specific overtime provisions of Federal and State law.
+Exempt employees are not entitled to overtime compensation or compensatory time off.

+"Full-Time Employees" shall be defined as those employees who are not in a part-time or probationary status (probationary period) and who are regularly scheduled to work the County's full-time schedule of at least 32.5 hours or more per week.
 They are eligible for the employer's benefit package subject to the terms, conditions, and limitations of each benefit program.
 The County Council sets the full-time compensation rates for all positions.